edgardopina/readme-generator/README.md

 2. A help-start message will be displayed at the beginning to provide further instructions about the editor usage and basic markdown syntax.

-3. You will be prompted throught the terminal to enter a Project Title and a Descruption.
+3. You will be prompted throught the terminal to enter a Projectgit ch Title and a Descruption.
 Please note that these are marked as **(Required)**.

 4. Take note that some prompts will deploy a text editor application in order for you to enter the appropriate information.